GthiN89/NucleusESP32/README.md

 </br>
 have:</br>
 -C1101 raw replay - now work more similar to flipper</br>
--*.sub files player-raw files does work, its possible only AM270 preset</br>
+-*.sub files player-raw files does work, tested for AM270 and AM650</br>
 -Tesla charger open - this works great</br>
 </br>
 planned: